ldtteam/MinecoloniesWiki/source/buildings/hospital.md

 # About the Hospital

 The Hospital is where injured or ill citizens go when they need healing.
-The Healer heals them with various items.
+The Healer will heal them with various items.

 The higher the level of the Hospital, the more people it can heal at a time.
 So: